 Late spring and summer is a key time for assessing forests for infected trees.
 As leaves bloom, those trees that are suffering are recognisable by their reduced canopies or discoloured leaves.
 Surveys for controlled pests and diseases such as P. Ramorum are carried out by the forestry regulator, Scottish Forestry.
 Through ground surveys and helicopter flights, much of our land is assessed ready for vital works to be carried out later in the year.

 We look for signs of sick trees in our forests and report any suspected findings of pests and diseases to Scottish Forestry.
 By taking action quickly, we can slow or stop the spread of pests and diseases.
 Given the amount of land we manage, we have a vital role in keeping Scotland’s trees healthy.

 Members of the public can also report pests and diseases through Tree Alert.

 Checking for diseases is often done from the air so as to cover as much ground as possible

 What does this mean for the future of Scotland’s forests?

-Left alone, many of the current threats could decimate forests and habitats all over Scotland.
+Left alone or unchecked, many of the current threats could decimate forests and habitats all over Scotland.
 By monitoring these risks, we can protect some areas and work to restore others.

-As the climate changes, we expect new diseases and pests to appear to threaten our forests and land.
+As the climate changes, we expect new diseases and pests, such as the recent discovery of Phytophthora pluvialis in 2021, to appear to threaten our forests and land.
 Warmer temperatures can give some pests and diseases a helping hand to move into areas that were previously too cold for them to survive.
 To prepare and combat these threats, we are adapting our work to create forests that are better able to stand-up to an uncertain future by: